EECS 183 Labs

 Then, tell Xcode to look for files in the folder where all other project files are stored.
 From the menu bar, choose Product > Scheme > Edit Scheme.

-Select Run on the left, Options on top, and then select the checkbox Use custom working directory and navigate to your Project folder where you will store input files.
+Select Run on the left, Options on top and then select the checkbox Use custom working directory and navigate to your Project folder where you will store input files.

 Now you can place input txt files right with your .h and .cpp files.
+You’ll find bmp files created by your program in the same place.

 NOTE: If you move your project folder, you’ll have to reset the project’s working directory.

-File Locations - Visual Studio
+Visual Studio

 Verifying File IO and Project Setup